Canon M Comparison Review

 |Notes: (+ +) highly recommended; (+) recommended; (o) reviewed; (..) not available.|

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Canon M FAQ

 Below are some additional questions and answers concerning some particular features of the Canon M.

 What is the technology behind the imaging sensor in the Canon M?

 The camera is build around a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Canon equipped the Canon M with the DIGIT V image processor.
+Canon equipped the Canon M with the DIGIC V image processor.